 Hands-on, real-world experience is hard to beat.
 Edinboro University recognizes that experiential learning is a valuable tool in helping students to make career decisions and in complementing formal classroom learning.
 Providing excellent internship opportunities is a priority for the University, and the stories of student success in the workplace have been impressive.

 While some Edinboro University majors require an internship, cooperative education, student teaching or research experience, many students elect to pursue an internship to augment their educational portfolio.
 Every major has one or more designated internship directors to assist students with identifying opportunities and coordinating credits.

-Students who are interested in internship experiences are encouraged to contact the Speech, Language, and Hearing Pathology Department internship coordinators, or visit the Center for Career Development’s internship webpages for more information.
+Students who are interested in internship experiences are encouraged to contact the Communication Sciences and Disorders Department internship coordinators, or visit the Center for Career Development’s internship webpages for more information.

 Acclaimed artists, medical professionals, Disney and Pixar animators and leaders in business, education, criminal justice and many other fields have built the foundations of their success at Edinboro University and so can you.

 The EU Center for Career Development assists students at the onset of their professional lives with many outstanding services, including building resume, interviewing and networking skills and offering numerous job fair opportunities annually both on- and off-campus.

 Alumni from the Department of Communication Sciences and Disorders have gone on to succeed in rewarding careers in their field of study.
 Check out the career achievements of some of the Department’s notable alumni below.

 Communication Sciences and Disorders Alumni

 - Kim Kerstetter ’14, MA Speech/Language Pathology, practices at The Rich Center for Autism at Youngstown State University in Youngstown, Ohio, and lives in Boardman, Ohio.